-- A. ARTEX C406-N ELT. - (1) The ARTEX C406-N Emergency Locator Transmitter (ELT) system includes an ELT unit, integral battery pack, warning buzzer, internal G-switch, antenna, remote switch, cable assembly, antenna coaxial cable, and can include an optional programming adapter.
-The ELT unit transmits on 121.5/243.0 MHz and 406.028 MHz. - (2) The battery pack has four cells mounted under a battery cover.
-The battery pack is replaced as necessary in the field. - (3) The ELT energizes a buzzer that is installed near the ELT assembly.
-The buzzer makes a noise to show that the ELT is on. - (4) The G-switch is installed in the ELT transmitter and is started with a sudden reduction in forward speed. - B. ARTEX ELT Antenna. - (1) The ELT system uses an antenna to transmit the emergency locator signal.
-The ELT antenna is installed on top of the tailcone skin, forward of the vertical stabilizer at FS 311.45 and RBL 3.62 for the 208, and at FS 359.45 and RBL 3.62 for the 208B.
+- A. Artex ME406 ELT. - (1) The Artex ME406 Emergency Locator Transmitter (ELT) system includes an ELT unit, an integral battery pack, warning buzzer, internal G-switch, antenna, remote switch, cable assembly, and antenna coaxial cable.
+The ELT unit transmits on 121.5 MHz and 406.028 MHz. - (2) The battery pack has two D-size lithium cells mounted under a battery cover.
+The battery pack is replaced as necessary in the field. - (3) The ELT activates a buzzer that is installed near the ELT assembly.
+The buzzer makes a loud noise to let people know that the ELT is on. - (4) The G-switch is installed in the ELT transmitter and is activated with a sudden reduction in forward speed. - B. Artex ELT Antenna. - (1) The ELT system uses an antenna to transmit the emergency locator signal.
+The ELT antenna is installed on top of the tailcone skin, forward of the vertical stabilizer at FS 311.45 and RBL 3.62 for the 208 and at FS 359.45 and RBL 3.62 for the 208B.
 The ELT antenna is connected with a coaxial cable to the ELT unit inside the dorsal. - C. ELT Remote Switch. - (1) The ELT remote switch is installed on the right panel.
-The ELT remote switch is a two-position rocker switch that you can set in the ARM or the ON positions.
+The ELT remote switch is a two-position rocker switch that can be set in the ARM or the ON positions.